Welcome to NETTTS

 The majority of states only require trucks and commercial vehicles that weigh over 10,000 pounds in gross weight to stop at weigh stations.
 To identify exceptions to this rule, truck drivers should research the local requirements and regulations of the states they will be hauling through.
 Since weight limits vary state by state, trucks typically get weighed when crossing state lines.
 In some jurisdictions, trucks may also be weighed when leaving a cargo loading area or just before entering a delivery center.

 In the United States, most states require trucks to stop at all open weigh stations.
 If the driver decides not to stop, they are at risk of being pulled over by a state trooper or law enforcement often waiting near the highway re-entry ramp, ticketed, and made to return to the scale.
 Weigh stations are generally closed during periods of heavy traffic, such as weekends or commuter drive times, and truck drivers are not required to stop at a closed weigh station.
-There are different ways for a trucker to tell if a weigh station is open, such as apps like Truckers Path Pro, but most reliably are the indicator lights and other markers on the weigh station signs themselves.
+There are different ways for a trucker to tell if a weigh station is open, such as apps like Truckers Path Pro, but the most reliable are the indicator lights and other markers on the weigh station signs themselves.